 Now, let me give you a cool hint about myself.
 Many women of my household are senior executives or business professionals.
 I inherited great business guts this way.
 This is why when I get severe gut feelings about where my male relatives should be investing and from where they should be removing their money.
 Every time I tell them that something is wrong with an investment of theirs, then something turns out wrong even years afterwards.
 This mostly happens with my close relatives and friends.
 It is also true that sometimes I think and compute like regular humans and other times I get way ahead too fast—when I become different, I clearly hear a voice telling me something and I clearly state that something is wrong.

 Here is another hint about my intelligence.
 Several years ago, a friend of mine—a well-respected Canadian lawyer—briefly discussed the conditions of Canadian women and left the decision of helping out in my hands.
-I decided to move forward on my own and started discussing and implementing his brain child, “Buddy System”.
+I decided to move forward on my own and started discussing and implementing his brain child, “Buddy Program”.
 I investigated totally on my own and reported on my blog several times that something was really wrong.
 I followed my gut feeling again; and, this time I beat the Canadian Feds (see Global News article “New survey details widespread harassment in Canada’s workplaces”) because they had more tools, resources, and access than I did!
-They only posted this article in 2017 and I made my conclusions before that by reviewing my personal experiences, talking to mostly women, and reading articles only.
+They only posted this article in 2017; and, I made my conclusions before that by reviewing my personal experiences, talking to mostly women, and reading articles only.
 You can see a print screen of my older blog, Writer’s Dojo.
 I wrote my first article about the “Buddy Program” in 2016.

 In conclusion, finding a great management job in Canada is pretty tough.
 A lot of times I am triangulated in a very deceptive manner by multiple individuals so that they may break me down.
 I am sure that the same is happening to the other Canadian women.
 I strongly feel that the Canadian women can either fight this oppression or they can desert the Canadian men and flee for a better country.
 See “18 of the Best International Recruitment Agencies in Canada”.